 The Role of Cdk5 in Neurodegeneration and Normal Brain Function

-Alzheimer’s disease (AD) is a devastating and irreversible brain disorder that eventually leads to dementia.
+Alzheimer’s disease (AD) is a devastating and irreversible brain disorder that eventually leads to dementia and death.
 Cyclin-dependent kinase 5 (Cdk5) is a brain-specific protein serine/threonine kinase essential for brain development, synaptic plasticity, learning, and memory.
 We have shown that the hyperactivation of Cdk5 occurs when its regulatory protein p35 is cleaved by the Ca2+-activated protease calpain, under neurotoxic conditions, to liberate the carboxyl-terminal fragment p25.
 We hypothesized that p25 generation and accumulation play important roles in AD-like neurodegeneration.
-We created an inducible mouse model of p25 accumulation (CK-p25 mouse) that displays key pathological hallmarks of AD, including profound neuronal loss in the forebrain, increased β-amyloid peptide production, tau pathology, and severe cognitive impairment.
+We created an inducible mouse model of p25 accumulation (the CK-p25 mouse) that displays key pathological hallmarks of AD, including profound neuronal loss in the forebrain, increased β-amyloid (Ab) peptide production, tau pathology, and severe cognitive impairment.
 In this model, increased β-amyloid peptide levels are observed prior to neuronal loss; furthermore, reducing β-amyloid peptide production ameliorates memory deficits in the CK-p25 mouse model, indicating that this event operates synergistically with p25, leading to the manifestation of neurodegeneration and memory impairment.

 Chromatin Remodeling and Learning and Memory